14 Lessons From The Psychology of Money That Can Help You Build Wealth

-At the end of The Psychology of Money by Morgan Housel, he lays out 14 short lessons that hit harder than most finance books do in 300 pages.
-These aren’t technical rules.
-They’re mental rules.
-Mindsets that actually help people build wealth and hold onto it when things get crazy.
+At the end of The Psychology of Money by Morgan Housel, he lays out 14 short lessons.
+These aren’t technical rules, they’re mental rules, mindsets that actually help you build wealth and hold onto it when things get crazy.

 Table of Contents